Quantum computation with the eigenstate thermalization hypothesis instead of wavefunction preparation: Equal superpositions of eigenstates as a resource from thermalization

-\paragraph{Operator form.--}
+The operator $\hat\Upsilon$, as with the quantum singular value decomposition \cite{gilyen2019quantum}, requires some methods to implement it.

+The algorithm should be expected to be exponentially costly in terms of qubits representing the precision requested in the algorithm, but often this number $M$ is far less than the total Hilbert space size $N$.
+The dominant source of error in the algorithm is the QPE as will be discussed after surveying a second way to use fully ergodic thermalization as a resource in an operator form.

+\subsection{Operator form}

-The previous vector-form of the operator assumes that we have the state $\Phi$ as a vector.
-If instead this is captured by an operator $\Delta\equiv|\Phi\rangle\langle\Phi|$ then a similar procedure can be defined to take an expectation value of this operator.
-Returning to Eq.~\eqref{expY_sump}, this would give the expectation value as $\langle B\rangle=\sum_p\langle p|\Delta|p\rangle/E_p$.
+The previous vector-form of the operator assumes that we have the state $\Phi$ as a vector on the quantum computer.
+If instead this is captured by an operator $\hat\Delta=|\Phi\rangle\langle\Phi|$ then a similar procedure can be defined to take an expectation value of this operator.

 The generalization of the vector formulation is to then take the time-averaged expectation value of the form